monojit18/ContainerApps/README.md

   ## Connecting the Dots...

-  - Build a connected Microservices example with *Azure Function*, *Logic App*
+  - Build a connected Microservice example with *Azure Function*, *Logic App*
     - Each Application to be deployed as a Container App to provide an end to end Serverless experience
-    - Complete abstration of *Infrastructure* and *Orchestration* of the underlying resources
+    - Complete abstraction of *Infrastructure* and *Orchestration* of the underlying resources
     - Expose these apps with *Internal Ingress* for blocking public access
     - Inject all apps into a Virtual Network (*Secured Environment*) providing complete isolation
   - Integrate with Azure APIM to provide a *Gateway* to service to the backend Containerized APIs
     - Create an APIM instance on Azure with a [Self-hosted Gateway](https://docs.microsoft.com/en-us/azure/api-management/self-hosted-gateway-overview)
     - Deploy APIM as a docker container with *Container App* and in the same *Secured Environment* as above
-    - Place all Internal Container Apps (*as deploed above*) as backend for the APIM
+    - Place all Internal Container Apps (*as deployed above*) as backend for the APIM
     - Expose the APIM Container App with *External Ingress* thus making it the only public facing endpoint for the entire system
       - APIM Container App (*Self-hosted Gateway*) would be able to call the internal Container Apps since being part of the same Secured Environment